 (5) Our newsletters are created so we can gain insights about target groups or the reading behavior of our newsletter subscribers.
 This is enabled by a so-called web beacon or tracking pixel, which reacts to reader interactions with the newsletter, e.g., whether links are clicked on, whether the newsletter is opened at all, or at what time the newsletter is read.
 The legal basis for these statistical newsletter evaluations is Art.
 6 para.
 1 p.
 1 lit f GDPR.
 Our legitimate interests are to analyze and evaluate the success of our newsletters and to optimize our newsletter campaigns.

-(3) The IP address transmitted by your browser as part of Google Analytics is not merged with other data from Google.
+The IP address transmitted by your browser as part of Google Analytics will not be merged with other data from Google.

-(6) We use Google Analytics to analyze and regularly improve the use of our website.
-We can use the statistics obtained in order to improve our service and make it more relevant to you as a user.
-The legal basis for the use of Google Analytics is your consent Art.
-6 (1) sentence 1 lit. a GDPR.
+We use Google Analytics to analyze and regularly improve our website.
+The statistics obtained enable us to improve our offer and make it more interesting for you.

 (1) We use "Google Ads" (formerly Google Adwords) on our website, a service provided by Google LLC, 1600 Amphitheatre Parkway, Mountain View, CA 94043, USA ("Google").
 In the European Economic Area (EEA) and Switzerland, Google services are offered by Google Ireland Ltd, Google Building Gordon House, Barrow St, Dublin 4, Ireland ("Google").
 We use the services offered by Google Ads to promote our services on external websites with the help of advertising material (so-called Google Ads).
 By analyzing the data from the advertising campaigns, we are able to evaluate how successful the individual advertising measures are.
 We are interested in showing you relevant advertising, making our website more interesting for you and achieving a fair calculation of advertising costs.